-Commercial General Liability Form CG 21 07 05 14 (2013), available at LEXIS, ISO policy forms (excluding coverage for "damages arising out of: (1) any access to or disclosure of any person's or organization's confidential or personal information, including patents, trade secrets, processing methods, customer lists, financial information, credit card information, health information, or any other type of nonpublic information; (2) or loss of, loss of use of, damage to, corruption of, inability to access, or inability to manipulate electronic data"); see also Nat'l Union Fire Ins.
+92. Commercial General Liability Form CG 00 01 12 07, Section I, Coverage B § (2)(P) (2008), available at LEXIS, ISO Policy Forms (excludes from coverage "Distribution of Materials in Violation of Statutes").
+In November 2013, ISO made available a new endorsement entitled "Access or Disclosure of Confidential or Personal Information and Data Related Liability-with Limited Bodily Injury Exception."
+Ins.
+Servs.
+Office, Inc., Commercial General Liability Form CG 21 07 05 14 (2013), available at LEXIS, ISO policy forms (excluding coverage for "damages arising out of: (1) any access to or disclosure of any person's or organization's confidential or personal information, including patents, trade secrets, processing methods, customer lists, financial information, credit card information, health information, or any other type of nonpublic information; (2) or loss of, loss of use of, damage to, corruption of, inability to access, or inability to manipulate electronic data"); see also Nat'l Union Fire Ins.
 Co. v.
 Coinstar, Inc., No. C13-1014-JCC, 2014 U.S. Dist.
-LEXIS 31441, at \5 (W.D.
+LEXIS 31441, at 5 (W.D.
 Wash.
 Feb.
 28, 2014) (policy contained an exclusion relating to the violation of statutes banning the sending, transmitting, or communicating any material or information); Nationwide Mut.
 Ins.
 Co. v.
 Harris Med.
 Assocs., LLC, 973 F. Supp.
 2d 1045, 1050 (E.D.
 Mo.
 Sept.
-23, 2013) (insurance policy contained a Violation of Consumer Protection Statutes exclusion for "any action or omission that violates or is alleged to violate' the TCPA, or any 'statute . . . that addresses, prohibits or limits the electronic printing, dissemination, disposal, sending, transmitting, communicating or distribution of material or information"); G.M.
+23, 2013) (insurance policy contained a Violation of Consumer Protection Statutes exclusion for "any action or omission that violates or is alleged to violate' the TCPA, or any 'statute . . . that addresses, prohibits or limits the electronic printing, dissemination, disposal, sending, transmitting, communicating or distribution of material or information'"); G.M.
 Sign, Inc. v.
 State Farm Fire & Cas.
 Co., 18 N.E.3d 70, 74 (Ill.
 Ct.
 App.
 2014), appeal denied, 23 N.E.3d 1200 (2015) ("Distribution of Material in Violation of Statutes Exclusion" applied to "Bodily injury, property damage, personal injury, or advertising injury arising directly or indirectly out of any action or omission that violates or is alleged to violate [t]he Telephone Consumer Protection Act (TCPA).") (emphasis added); Am.
 Econ.
 Ins.
 Co. v.
 Hartford Fire Ins.
 Co., 695 F. App'x 194 (9th Cir.
 2017) (excluding losses arising "directly or indirectly out of any act or omission that allegedly violated any statute that prohibits or otherwise governs the distribution or transmission of material"); Zurich Am.
 Ins.
 Co. v.
 Ocwen Fin.
-Corp., 357 F. Supp.
-3d 659 (N.D.
-Ill.
-2018), appeal docketed, No. 19-3052 (7th Cir.
-Oct.
-18, 2019) (coverage for privacy and credit defamation counts precluded by CGL policy's Violation of Law exclusion as each arose from TCPA; common law claims also dismissed because each arose out of alleged statutory violations); Mesa Labs., Inc. v.
-Fed.
-Ins.
-Co., 436 F. Supp.
-3d 1092 (N.D.
-Ill.
-2020) (relying on two exclusions to bar coverage for sending unsolicited faxes: (1) intended or expected acts exclusion and (2) information exclusion barring coverage for TCPA violations).
+Corp., 990 F.3d 1073, 1076-79 (7th Cir.
+2021) (coverage for statutory privacy (TCPA) and credit defamation (FDCPA) counts precluded by CGL policy's exclusions for "Recording and Distribution of Material or Information in Violation of Law" and "Violation of Communication or Information Law" because these counts each arose from TCPA; common